 • 50% of consumers value free same-day delivery more than the option to pick up curbside or in-store.

-• 26% of consumers have abandoned an online purchase because same-day shipping was unavailable.
+• 43% of consumers have abandoned an online purchase because of slow delivery options.

-• Consumers are at least 56% more likely to order same-day delivery from a web-based retailer than one with brick-and-mortar locations.
+• Consumers are at least 91.8% more likely to order same-day delivery from Amazon than a retailer with brick-and-mortar locations.

 • 39% of consumers have ordered with same-day delivery from Amazon.